peklaiho/hacked/README.md

 ### Editing

 * Delete character forward `C-d`
-* Delete word forward `M-d`, delete word backward `M-&lt;backspace&gt;`
+* Delete word forward `M-d`, delete word backward `M-backspace`
 * Delete rest of line `C-k`
 * Normal delete, backspace keys work as expected

-You can create a region by using `C-&lt;space&gt;` to set a mark at the current location and then moving the cursor to another end of the region.
+You can create a region by using `C-space` to set a mark at the current location and then moving the cursor to another end of the region.
 Then you can use `C-w` to cut and `M-w` to copy the text of the selected region.
 Use `C-y` to paste the copied text.
 You can also exchange the position of mark and cursor with `C-x C-x`.

 Note that unlike Emacs, deleting text by other means, such as `C-k` does not add it to the kill ring for paste.
 So you have to explicitly use `C-w` if you intend to paste it.